andycroll/andycroll.com/_posts/2019/2019-02-24-secure-your-staging-environment-with-basic-auth.md

 ## Use…

-…the basic HTTP authentication in Rails to secure the whole application from non-authorised users.
+…the basic HTTP authentication in Rails to secure the whole application from non-authorised users…

 ```ruby
 class ApplicationController < ActionController::Base